ibm-cloud-docs/log-analysis/platform-logs/config_svc_logs.md

     By default, the `default` resource group is set.

-4. Get the instance name.
+4. Get the instance name and plan ID.
 Run the following command: [ibmcloud resource service-instances](/docs/cli?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_service_instances)

     ```
-    ibmcloud resource service-instances
+    ibmcloud resource service-instance InstanceName --output JSON
     ```
     {: pre}

-5. Get the plan ID of the instance.

-    Run the following command.
-Look for the entry of the logging instance.
-Then, copy the value of the field `resource_plan_id`.
+    Copy the value of the field `resource_plan_id`.
 This value is needed to update the instance.

-    ```
-    ibmcloud resource service-instances --long --output JSON
-    ```
-    {: pre}

 5. Set on the **default_receiver** property.
 Run the following command:

+    Check that the change will not affect other account members.
+There is only 1 instance per region that can collect platform logs.
+After you make this change, platform logs are collected through this instance in the region, and permissions to view platform logs are impacted.
+    {: important}

     ```
     ibmcloud resource service-instance-update InstanceName --service-plan-id PlanID -p '{"default_receiver": true}'